johnlazzarini/dataface/README.md

 # DataFace
-A mockup of a web application that provides users with a suite of Human Resources tools.
+A mockup of a web application that provides users with a suite of tools for analyzing, visualizing, and managing business data.

 ## Summary
 This is a mock up for a comprehensive platform for tracking, visualizing, and analyzing data that businesses typically deal with.